AndrewJBateman/ionic-angular-stock-data/README.md

 # Ionic Angular Charts

 App to chart historic stock prices from the [FMP financial data API](https://financialmodelingprep.com/developer/docs) using the [Ionic 5 framework](https://ionicframework.com/docs).
-This is another great tutorial from [Simon Grimm IonicAcademy Youtube video 'How to Build Ionic 4 Apps with Chart.js'](https://www.youtube.com/watch?v=8sd99RJeYSk).
+This is another great tutorial from [Simon Grimm at Devdactic](https://www.youtube.com/watch?v=8sd99RJeYSk).

 ## Table of contents